 Renovated in 1997, the Concert Hall is the largest performance space in the Kennedy Center, seating 2,465.
 This state-of-the-art facility, which originally opened in 1971, sets new standards for accessibility and sound with a high-tech acoustical canopy, accessible locations on every level, and new seating sections (onstage boxes, chorister seats, and parterre seats).
 The 7 famous Hadelands crystal chandeliers, a gift from Norway, are repositioned to clear the field of view from the Second tier center.
-Behind the stage you will note the organ, which has 4,144 pipes and is a gift from the Filene Foundation of Boston.
-Its console is portable, and all of the pipes are functional.
+Behind the stage you will note the organ, a generous gift by Kennedy Center Chairman David M. Rubenstein, given on the occasion of the 40th anniversary of the Kennedy Center and the 80th anniversary of the NSO.

 Coming to the Concert Hall :